 All you need to know about home loans in Luxembourg

-The adventure begins: you know where you want to live and what type of property you are looking for in Luxembourg.
-You are now ready to know exactly how much you can borrow.
+The adventure begins: you know where you want to live and what type of property you're looking for in Luxembourg.
+Now you know exactly how much you can borrow.

 How does a home loan work in Luxembourg?

-Here is a simple definition: a property loan is a loan granted by a bank to finance the purchase of a property (flat, house, land).
-This loan is contracted over a predetermined period (15, 20, 25 years, etc.) at a rate that can be fixed, variable or adjustable.
+Here's a simple definition: a property loan is a loan granted by a bank to finance the purchase of a property (flat, house, land).
+The loan is taken out for a pre-determined period (15, 20, 25 years or more) at a rate that may be fixed, variable or variable.

-• The rate determines the interest you pay to the bank each month in return for the loan: the higher it is, the more you will pay for your loan.
-These rates can range from 0.7% (very creditworthy profiles over short terms) to 1.65% (for riskier profiles over long terms).
-In short, the less creditworthy you are, the more expensive your loan will be compared to other profiles.
+- The rate determines the interest you pay to the bank each month in return for the loan: the higher the rate, the more you will pay for your loan.
+These rates vary according to the economic climate and your creditworthiness (your theoretical ability to repay the loan).
+The less creditworthy you are, the more expensive your loan will be compared with other profiles.

-• You can also subscribe to a insurance "outstanding balance". for your loan, which protects you in the event of the premature death of one of the borrowers (if one of you can no longer repay the loan).
+- You can also subscribe to outstanding balance insurance for your loan, which protects you in the event of the premature death of one of the borrowers (if one of you can no longer repay the loan).
 In Luxembourg, it is optional, but more and more banks are asking for it.
 It is also possible to add options to extend these guarantees and cover the risks of invalidity or accidents.

 Now, here are the specifics of a home loan in Luxembourg:

-• Outstanding balance insurance can cost several hundred euros a month.
+- Outstanding balance" insurance"can cost several hundred euros a month.
 The charges are a percentage of the amount of your loan: because of the high property prices, the contributions will be mechanically higher than in other countries.
-To find the one best suited to your needs, contact atHomeAssurance.

 How much can you really borrow to finance the purchase of your property?